 Giving a crypto gift

-American taxpayers enjoy an annual $15,000 gift tax exclusion.The IRS allows gifts under $15,000 to be tax free.
-This allowance is per person, so you can give multiple gifts of $15,000 to different people.
-You can also give multiple crypto gifts to the same person, provided the total value is less than $15,000 overall.
+American taxpayers enjoy an annual $16,000 gift tax exclusion(or a $17,000 gift tax exclusion for the 2023 tax year).
+This allowance is per person, so you can give multiple gifts up to the limit to different people.
+You can also give multiple crypto gifts to the same person, provided the total amount is less than the limit of $16,000 for 2022 ($17,000 for 2023).

 Receiving a crypto gift